 Listing documentation and process

-[Last updated: 1 January 2024, unless otherwise noted]
+[Last updated: 1 February 2026, unless otherwise noted]

 The Admission Document must include details of all persons responsible for the information contained within it.
 In the case of natural persons, the Admission Document must indicate the name and function of the relevant person, and in the case of legal persons, the name and registered office must be provided.
-In addition, there must be included in the document a declaration by the persons responsible for the Admission Document (including the directors) that, having taken all reasonable care to ensure that such is the case, the information contained in the Admission Document is, to the best of their knowledge, in accordance with the facts and contains no omission likely to affect its import.
+In addition, there must be included in the document a declaration given by the persons responsible for the Admission Document (including the directors) that, having taken all reasonable care to ensure that such is the case, the information contained in the Admission Document is, to the best of their knowledge, in accordance with the facts and contains no omission likely to affect its import.

 In particular, the Admission Document must contain:

 • Audited accounts for the last three financial years (or less, if the company has been in existence for less than three years) and an audit report in respect of each year.
+Note that pro forma financial information is not strictly required, but may be so in the event of a recent significant transaction that is likely to affect the company’s balance sheet.

 • A statement that the company has sufficient working capital for its present requirements (at least twelve months from the date of admission).

-• The name of any person who has received from the company within the previous twelve months, or entered into contractual arrangements to receive, any fees, securities or other benefits with a value of £10,000 (approximately US$12,732) or more.
+• The name of any person who has received from the company within the previous twelve months, or entered into contractual arrangements to receive, any fees, securities or other benefits with a value of £10,000 (approximately US$13,474) or more.

 • Details of any significant shareholders (defined as any person holding 3% or more in any class of AIM security, including by way of a position in a financial instrument).